-Safari 4 Review
+Safari 4 full review

 Since its debut, Safari has offered Mac users hassle-free browsing, standards-friendly HTML rendering, and a number of thoughtful and handy features to make surfing the Web just a little bit more fun.
 Its triumphant new version continues all these trends with style–and bolts on a jumbo jet engine’s worth of pure speed.